Dimitris-Toulis/magic-mod/README.md

 ### Cast Mechanics
-- When a wand is used it cast the next spell (which is highlighted with purple in the inventory tooltip)
+- When a wand is used it casts the next spell (which is highlighted with purple in the inventory tooltip)
 - Then, it cools down for a base delay (of the wand) plus the cast delay of the spell
 - After casting all spells it will recharge for the maximum of the wand recharge time and the cooldown
-- Some spells may alter this order and rules
+- Some spells may alter the casting order and these rules

 ### Spells
 - **Fireball Spell** (Tier 1): Creates a fireball than explodes and sets blocks on fire.
 Power scales with wand tier